When People Don't Ask About You In Conversations

 The idea here isn't to say, "If no one asks about you, it's all your fault and everyone else is off the hook."
 It's just that it's practical to take a look at yourself and see if there's anything you're doing you could tweak to get a better outcome.

-- If you're good at asking people about themselves, listening to their replies, and encouraging them to go into more detail, you can sometimes give the impression that you're happy to keep the conversation focused on the other person.
+- If you're good at asking people about themselves, listening to their replies, and encouraging them to go into more detail, you can sometimes give the impression that you're happy to keep the conversation focused on them.
 You can seem as if you don't need anyone to try to get to know you.
 This dynamic can set in over the course of a chat with someone you've just met, or during a longer friendship.

 - Some shy people unconsciously gravitate toward conversations with self-focused types, because they find them more comfortable to talk to.
-They don't have to work as hard, because the self-involved person will do most of the speaking.
+They don't have to work as hard, because a self-involved person will do most of the speaking.
 If they're self-conscious about disclosing things about themselves, it takes the pressure off to chat to someone who will never ask them personal questions.
-The problem is that while self-absorbed people can be less-scary to have a discussion with, they're not as fulfilling to speak to either.
+The problem is that while self-absorbed people can be less scary to have a discussion with, they're not as fulfilling to speak to either.

 - Do you give the impression that you're closed-off and guarded?
 Do you not volunteer much about yourself?
 Have others asked about you in the past, and you seemed cagey and gave short, vague responses?
 If so, people may notice you don't seem to want to be asked about yourself, and not do it.